-You might also want to check out my article on how to dig (harvest) potatoes.
+Once your potato tubers are fully grown, you might want to check out my article on how to dig (harvest) potatoes.

 I hope you found this article helpful – if so, please share it with someone who will find the information useful.
 Now it’s time to get back out in the garden and make your potatoes grow!